Cincinnati vs. Xavier College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Cincinnati vs. Xavier BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game features the Cincinnati Bearcats (7-0) and the Xavier Musketeers (4-5) squaring off at Cintas Center in what is expected to be a tight matchup, with a projected 76-73 win for Cincinnati according to our computer prediction.
-Game time is at 6:30 PM ET on December 9.
+Saturday's contest features the Cincinnati Bearcats (7-0) and the Xavier Musketeers (4-5) squaring off at Cintas Center in what should be a competitive matchup, with a projected 76-73 victory for Cincinnati according to our computer prediction.
+Tipoff is at 6:30 PM ET on December 9.

-Based on our computer prediction, Cincinnati is projected to cover the spread (1.5) against Xavier.
-The two sides are expected to come in below the 153.5 over/under.
+According to our computer prediction, Cincinnati is projected to cover the spread (1.5) versus Xavier.
+The two teams are projected to come in below the 153.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!